UnisonUI/UnisonUI/README.md

 ### React application

-There is two ways to build the React application:
+There are two ways to build the React application:

 - Using SBT
 - Using only npm commands